Twitter hires Morgan Stanley banker with IPO, M&A background

-SAN FRANCISCO, May 2 (Reuters) - Twitter has hired Cynthia Gaylor from Morgan Stanley to run its corporate development team, bringing in a veteran investment banker with experience in acquisitions and initial public offerings.
+SAN FRANCISCO (Reuters) - Twitter has hired Cynthia Gaylor from Morgan Stanley to run its corporate development team, bringing in a veteran investment banker with experience in acquisitions and initial public offerings.

 Twitter, which announced Gaylor’s hiring in a tweet on Thursday, is expected to be the next big IPO to emerge from Silicon Valley.
 But executives have kept quiet about the company’s precise plans.